> > > > >

-The Community Affairs Department of the Federal Reserve Bank of Philadelphia undertook this study, Affordability and Availability of Rental Housing in Pennsylvania, to assess the housing needs of Pennsylvania’s lower-income renter households and to better understand how their needs vary across the state.
+The Community Development Studies and Education Department of the Federal Reserve Bank of Philadelphia undertook this study, Affordability and Availability of Rental Housing in Pennsylvania, to assess the housing needs of Pennsylvania’s lower-income renter households and to better understand how their needs vary across the state.
 Our study looks at the incidence of housing problems among this group at both the beginning and the middle of the previous decade.
 It also considers the extent to which there were shortages in the number of rental units that were both affordable and available to lower-income renters at these two points in time.
 Our findings strongly suggest that conditions faced by the lowest income renters in Pennsylvania deteriorated from the beginning to the middle of the decade.

 We used two primary data sources for our analysis: special tabulations from the 2000 census called Comprehensive Housing Affordability Strategy (CHAS) data and similar tabulations from the 2005 and the 2006 American Community Survey (ACS).
 We discuss renters in three lower-income ranges: extremely low income (ELI, less than or equal to 30 percent of HUD-adjusted area median family income, or HAMFI); very low income (VLI, 30.1 percent to 50 percent of HAMFI); and low income (LI, 50.1 percent to 80 percent of HAMFI).